 Required contributions outside of this range are also possible.
-In particular, whereas it is unlikely that investment returns will average less than 2.3% or greater than 10.2% over a four-year period, the likelihood of a single investment return less than 2.3% or greater than 10.2% in any given year is much greater.
+In particular, whereas it is unlikely that investment returns will average less than 2.3% or greater than 10.2% over a 20-year period, the likelihood of a single investment return less than 2.3% or greater than 10.2% in any given year is much greater.
+The following analysis illustrates the effect of an extreme, single year investment return.